vlaskos/NSOperation_Dowloader/README.md

 * [Demo](#demo)
 * [Usage example](#usage-example)

-Library for downloading data using NSOpearation.
+A library for downloading data using NSOpearation.

 # Demo